-- Establishing mechanism for reviewing audit reports and measures taken Measure 1: upon audit recommendations by the Assembly of RNM Activity 1: Signing of a Memorandum of Cooperation between the Assembly and the SAO: Activity 2: Preparation of procedures in the SAO and the Assembly of RNM for submission and review of audit reports and other documents; Preparation of summary reports of final audit reports from certain areas Activity 3: and their submission to the Assembly of RSM.
-Measure 2: Strengthening institutional capacities for reviewing audit reports by the Assembly of RNM Preparation of Amendments to the existing Manual "Introduction to Audit Activity 1: Reports"; Activity 2: Preparation of a Training Plan for the Members of Parliament and Administration in the Assembly of the RNM in order to facilitate the understanding of the audit reports and preparation for a debate on the audit reports; Activity 3: Conducting trainings in accordance with the Training Plan for the Members of Parliament and administration in the Assembly of RNM in order to facilitate the understanding of the audit reports and preparation for the - Activity 4: Implementation of activities for strengthening the cooperation with the Finance and Budget Committee, the Parliamentary Institute at the Assembly of RNM, and the Parliamentary Budget Office of the Assembly of RNM.
+Measure 1: Establishing mechanism for reviewing audit reports and measures taken upon audit recommendations by the Assembly of RNM Activity 1: Signing of a Memorandum of Cooperation between the Assembly and the SAO; Activity 2: Preparation of procedures in the SAO and the Assembly of RNM for submission and review of audit reports and other documents; Activity 3: Preparation of summary reports of final audit reports from certain areas and their submission to the Assembly of RSM.
+Measure 2: Strengthening institutional capacities for reviewing audit reports by the Assembly of RNM Activity 1: Preparation of Amendments to the existing Manual "Introduction to Audit Reports"; Activity 2: Preparation of a Training Plan for the Members of Parliament and Administration in the Assembly of the RNM in order to facilitate the understanding of the audit reports and preparation for a debate on the audit reports; Activity 3: Conducting trainings in accordance with the Training Plan for the Members of Parliament and administration in the Assembly of RNM in order to facilitate the understanding of the audit reports and preparation for the debate on the audit reports; Activity 4: Implementation of activities for strengthening the cooperation with the Finance and Budget Committee, the Parliamentary Institute at the Assembly of RNM, and the Parliamentary Budget Office of the Assembly of RNM.